DIPlib/diplib/src/documentation/viewer.md

   necessarily the same, as are the vertical dimensions of the nominal XY and YZ slices.

+- *Histogram*

+  Left-dragging in the histogram changes the mapping range limits.

+There are also a few keyboard shortcuts:

+- *N* and *P*

+  Step through the second image dimension.

+- *F* and *B*

+  Step through the third image dimension.

+- *Control-1*

+  Sets a 1:1 image pixel to screen pixel zoom for all dimensions.

+- *Control-F*

+  Sets the image to fill the screen area, but maintaining the XY aspect ratio.
+The zoom of nonvisualized dimensions is reset to 1.

+- *Control-L*

+  Sets linear mapping between global minimum and maximum values.

+- *Control-W* and *Control-Shift-W*

+  Closes the current window or all windows.

 ## Usage example

 The viewer is most easily used through the dip::viewer namespace.
 Simply